 The purpose of the SERP is to provide enhanced retirement benefits to certain key executives selected by the Board in order to encourage continued service by these executives until retirement.
-Currently, Mr. Meissner, Mr. Collin and Mr. Black have been named by the Board to participate in the SERP.
-In July
+Currently, only Mr. Meissner and Mr. Black have been named by the Board to participate in the SERP.
+The SERP is closed to any new entrants.